 Volunteers staying during the New Years Eve are required to pay a surcharge of U$ 100 to cover accommodation premium prices from Dec 29 to January 2nd.

-Carnaval in 2018 is from February 9th to 16th.
+Carnival in 2019 is from March 1st to 9th.
 If your chosen duration includes the Carnaval week there is surcharge of US$ 200 to cover accommodation premium prices during this period.
 All projects will be closed during the Carnaval.